Hoegeng Iman Santoso

-Hoegeng (born Iman Santoso; 14 October 1921 – 14 July 2004) was the Chief of the Indonesian National Police from 1968 to 1971.
-Hoegeng is historically renowned for being the most courageous and honest police official in the nation, in a time where a majority of goverment officials were corrupt.
-He was well known for his constant acts and efforts to eradicate corruption and power play in Indonesian policing and promoting equal criminal justice.
+Hoegeng (born Iman Santoso; 14 October 1922 – 14 July 2004) was the Chief of the Indonesian National Police from 1968 to 1970.
+Hoegeng is historically renowned for being the most courageous and honest police official in the nation, in a time when a majority of government officials were corrupt.
+He was well known for his constant acts and efforts to eradicate corruption and power play in Indonesian policing and promote equal criminal justice.
 Hoegeng had one of the briefest tenures as Chief of the Indonesian National Police.

 Biography

 Early life and education

-Hoegeng was born in Pekalongan on 14 October 1921.
+Hoegeng was born in Pekalongan on 14 October 1922.
 His birth name was Iman Santoso.
 The name "Hoegeng" was taken from the word "bugel" (to "bugeng" and then "hugeng"; which means fat) due to him being fat as a child.
 His father was Soekarjo Kario Hatmodjo from Tegal, a prosecutor in Pekalongan and his mother was Oemi Kalsoem.
 He had two younger sisters, Titi Soedjati and Soedjatmi.
-Hoegeng wanted to be a policeman because he was influenced by his father's friend Ating Natadikusumah, who as chief of police in his hometown.
+Hoegeng wanted to be a policeman because he was influenced by his father's friend Ating Natadikusumah, who was the chief of police in his hometown.
 Another law-related officer who was his father's friend was Soeprapto.

 Hoegeng enrolled at Hollandsch-Inlandsche School (HIS; elementary school) Pekalongan and graduated in 1934.
 He then enrolled at Meer Uitgebreid Lager Onderwijs (MULO; middle school) in the same town and graduated three years later.
-He moved to Yogyakarta to continue his study at Algemene Middelbare School (AMS; high school) majoring in Western languages and literature.
+He moved to Yogyakarta to continue his studies at Algemene Middelbare School (AMS; high school) majoring in Western languages and literature.
 While at AMS, Hoegeng befriended his senior Burhanuddin Harahap, his classmate Soedarpo Sastrosatomo, and his juniors Usmar Ismail and Rosihan Anwar.
-In 1940, after graduating, he moved to Batavia continuing his study at Recht Hoge School (RHS; law college), although some of his family members wanted him to enrolled at Middlebare Opleiding School Voor Inlandsche Ambtenaren (MOSVIA; civil service college).
-There he involved in student organization named Unitas Studiosorum Indonesiensis (USI).
+In 1940, after graduating, he moved to Batavia to continue his studies at Recht Hoge School (RHS; law college), although some of his family members wanted him to enroll at Middlebare Opleiding School Voor Inlandsche Ambtenaren (MOSVIA; civil service college).
+There he was involved in a student organization named Unitas Studiosorum Indonesiensis (USI).
 In the organization, he met Soebadio Sastrosatomo, Subandrio, Oemar Senoadji, Chairul Saleh, and Hamid Algadrie.

 In March 1942, Japan occupied the Dutch East Indies.
-Initially, Hoegeng felt relieved with the Japanese's arrival.
-But, then Japanese military closed the RHS.
+Initially, Hoegeng felt relieved by the Japanese's arrival.
+But, then the Japanese military closed the RHS.
 Hoegeng then returned home in April; he used his free time to sell eggs and Japanese school books traveling from one city to another including Pati and Semarang with his friend Soehardjo Soerjobroto.
 In Semarang, he met his relative and was offered to work at Hoso Kyoku radio station.
 He was accepted and began to work one month later.
-While working at the station, he enrolled to a police course opening in Pekalongan.
-Hoegeng then applied and was accepted as one of eleven members of police force out of 130 applicants.
+While working at the station, he enrolled in a police course opening in Pekalongan.
+Hoegeng then applied and was accepted as one of eleven members of the police force out of 130 applicants.

 He joined the Marshall General School in Military Police School, Fort Gordon, Georgia, United States.